The 4 Days Itinerary To Travel Bangkok And Pattaya

 Day 3: from Pattaya to Bangkok

 It usually takes more than 2 hours to drive from Pattaya to Bangkok depending on the traffic.
-In the normal condition, 2 hours may not be so long as there are destinations along the way that tourists can visit.
-Our spot-list for the third day includes:
+In normal conditions, 2 hours may not be so long as there are destinations along the way that tourists can visit.
+Our spot list for the third day includes: